The-Stage/Summary/_posts/2018-09-30-Sometimes.md

 Sometimes we feel laziness even if we are really motivated to get the job done.

-Sometimes we get feelings we do no understand or maybe that we shouldn't have.
+Sometimes we get feelings we do not understand or maybe that we shouldn't have.

 Sometimes we get no answers to our questions.